Shower Won’t Stop Running: Causes and Fixes

 4. Turn the screw or nut in it counterclockwise to release it.
 Remove the handle as well.

-5. This screw will also be the one holding the cartridge in place and should allow you to remove the cartridge by sliding it off.
-Do this carefully to avoid losing the small parts some of which, like the clip, will be used with the new cartridge.
+5. This screw will also hold the cartridge in place and should allow you to remove it by sliding it off.
+Do this carefully to avoid losing the small parts, some of which will be used with the new cartridge, like the clip.

 7. Align the cartridge with the hot and cold parts of the water inlet exactly like the one you removed.

-8. Insert the cartridge then the handle followed by the bolt in the middle of the handle.
-Tighten the bolt by turning it in a clockwise manner till it’s tight.
+8. Insert the cartridge, then the handle, followed by the bolt in the middle of the handle.
+Tighten the bolt by turning it clockwise until it’s tight.

 The same procedure will be used to replace the shower valve as long as you have the right shower valve type for your bathroom.
 You can test the integrity of the new cartridge by turning the mains water on and the shower faucet off.

 If the shower handle broke off without running, you need to replace the handle with a new one by turning off the water at the mains, using a wrench to remove the broken handle then replacing it with the new handle.
-Make sure the right shower valve height is used in this procedure as well.
-Turn on the water afterwards.
+Ensure the right shower valve height is also used in this procedure.
+Turn on the water afterward.

-Why does my tub and shower run at the same time?
+Why do my tub and shower run at the same time?

 You can fix the issue of water coming out of the tub and shower at once through the following steps: